KQM-git/HSRNews/archive/446.md

 ### Game Updates and Improvements Overview

+■2024/01/24

+- Fixes an issue where the Battle Speed-Up function becomes ineffective after performing certain actions during certain parts of the Virtual Scentventure event.

+- Fixes an issue where the countdown icon in the Memory of Chaos interface no longer displays once the Forgotten Hall: Memory of Chaos enters the 14-day countdown period and after Trailblazer finishes a challenge.

 ■2024/01/19

 - Fixes an issue where there is a chance the game cannot proceed as normal when challenging the "Confusing Lies" portion of the " Virtual Scentventure" on certain Android devices.